Harleythetech/Twitch-Custom-Chat-For-OBS/README.md

 --------------------------------------------------------------------------
 Instructions on how to change everything

-First Open OBS once it's open Locate your Browser source/TChat the right click and click on properties
+First Open OBS once it's open Locate your Browser source/TChat then right click and click on properties

 --------------------------------------------------------------------------
 Once your in locate Custom CSS then Open the code you downloaded using notpad or Notepad++ (recommended)